marcorathjens-ux/LUMOS-Projekt/README.md

 ## 🏛 CITATION & LICENSE
 **How to Cite:**
-"Project L.U.M.O.S. was initiated and validated in 2026 by [Dein Name/Pseudonym].
+"Project L.U.M.O.S. was initiated and validated in 2026 by [Marco Rathjens].
 Please credit the author when utilizing the holographic echo-memory or the RGB-octal logic."

 **License:** This project is released under the **MIT License**.